ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BUILDANDRUN.md

 In case of the use of an IDE, [OpenModelica](https://www.openmodelica.org/) must not launch the VHT since the VHT will be launched from the IDE.

-The `params.py` script must be modified to disable the automatic launch:
+The `params.py` script in folder `BuildC` must be modified to disable the automatic launch:

 ![DontLaunchVHT](DontLaunchVHT.PNG)